brynstecher/hellorepository/_texts/lab-session-3a.md

 ## Footnotes

-[^fn1]: I was in a group chat where my old bunk mates made ridiculous rumors about the director of my camp and the director (the person who I am writing to) wanted to read them.
+[^fn1]: I was in a group chat where my old bunk mates made hilarious rumors about the director of my camp and the director (the person who I am writing to) wanted to read them.

 [^fn2]: Canteen is at 2:30 p.m. everyday at my camp and it is where the CITs hand out candy to the campers and staff.